Embrace the Joy of Christmas: A Holistic Approach to Eating

 Hit the play button.

-From a holistic perspective, this is the best definition of Metabolism that I have found.
+From a holistic perspective, this is the best definition of metabolism that I have found:

-“Metabolism is the sum total of all the chemical reactions in the body, plus the sum total of all our thoughts, feelings, beliefs and experiences.”
-Marc David
+“Metabolism is the sum total of all the chemical reactions in the body, plus the sum total of all our thoughts, feelings, beliefs, and experiences.” — Marc David

 “In 1863, a calorie was defined as the amount of heat needed to raise the temperature of 1 kilogram of water from 0 to 1 degree Celsius.
 In 1925, calories became scientifically defined in terms of joules, which are units typically used by physicists to describe the amount of work needed to force one newton through one meter.” www.livescience.com

-“Fitness experts are satisfied when we have burned enough calories or reached our target heart rate.
-Dietary gurus are happy when our milk has enough Vitamin D or are juice has enough Vitamin C. Little have we realised that our diet's have been collectively deficient in some important nutrients that have been around for some time, yet have been overlooked:
+Fitness experts are satisfied when we have burned enough calories or reached our target heart rate.
+Dietary gurus are happy when our milk has enough Vitamin D or our juice has enough Vitamin C. Yet, we have collectively overlooked some important nutrients that have been around for some time:

-Vitamin L - Love, Vitamin H- Happiness, Vitamin S - Soul.
+Vitamin L - Love, Vitamin H - Happiness, Vitamin S - Soul.

 You won’t find these listed on the side of your cereal box, but don’t let that absence fool you.
+If something is truly nourishing for the soul, it is literally nourishing for the body.
+That nourishment fuels metabolism. — Marc David, The Slow Down Diet.

-Happy Christmas
+Happy Christmas!

 Joanne